bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 46°
+- 48°
-- Partly Cloudy
+- Overcast
-- 70% humidity
+- 71% humidity
-- 1 mph wind
+- 5 mph wind
-- 48% cloud cover
+- 100% cloud cover
-- 45 AQI 🟩
+- 44 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>